-The Texas Probate Code provides for various alternative types of probate administrations, each with its own set of rules and procedures, and thus, the Texas probate process can be very precise and exacting.
+The Texas Estates Code provides for various alternative types of probate administrations, each with its own set of rules and procedures, and thus, the Texas probate process can be very precise and exacting.

 Our Law Firm Answers Questions and Works Promptly and Professionally

 For the family dealing with the estate of a family member, prompt and professional attention by an experienced attorney can be very important.
 Mr. Mendell personally handles every case and answers client questions and concerns throughout the probate process.

 - The probate attorney will first meet with the family to accumulate information regarding the decedent and the estate, along with a review of the decedent's will if the decedent left a will.

 - If there is no will, the probate attorney will gather information regarding the identity and location of all potential heirs.

 - The formal probate process begins with the filing of various documents with the probate court.